Go Freediving Testimonials

 I stopped smoking 4 years ago and every year I treat myself to something with the money save from not smoking.
 My wife and I saw a freediving video on YouTube and I thought I would give it a try.
 When looking on the internet I came across Go Freediving and read about Emma and the other instructors and the course seemed like the right fit for me personally so I knew it was the right one to choose.

 I have discovered that Freediving is not as easy as I thought it would be.
-But everything has just come together and, with the help of Jorgen, I am going through all the skills and it has just been spot on.
+But everything has just come together and I am going through all the skills and it has just been spot on.
 What I learned is that the more you relax and the less you stress about it, the easier it is.

 I have enjoying trying something that I never would have tried before, the concept of it seems simple but the more you get into it the harder it is.
 The Go Freediving instructors break everything down into smaller bits until everything just fits and just clicks perfectly.
 Doing this course gives you confidence to know that whatever you are going to do you are going to be ok at the end of it.
 It’s a natural instinct that you shouldn’t be doing what you are doing, but it is completely safe.